 The window for action is narrowing.
+Incarcerated people are dying.
 Transmission in our jails and prisons will endanger not only the incarcerated, but also the broader community.
-As correctional and health staff enter and leave the facility, they will carry the virus with them.
-VDOC houses nearly 30,000 persons in close proximity to one another and to employees of correctional facilities, with county jails and juvenile facilities housing thousands more, all of whom are at high risk of exposure to COVID-19 due to the conditions of their confinement.56
+As correctional and health staff enter and leave the facility, they are carrying the virus with them.
+VDOC houses nearly 30,000 persons in close proximity to one another and to employees of correctional facilities, with county jails and juvenile facilities housing thousands more, all of whom are at high risk of exposure to COVID-19 due to the conditions of their confinement.58